Home Info Indian Elephant - Gigantic Mammal With Long Trunk

 Behavior

-Indian elephants are mostly found in their family groups called herd which is led by largest and oldest member of the family.
+Indian elephants are typically found in family groups called herds, led by the largest and oldest member.
 Herds usually consist of 8 to 90 elephants.
-Indian elephants are completely herbivores and they spend most of their time eating grasses.
+Indian elephants are entirely herbivorous, spending most of their time grazing on grasses.
 These elephants mostly prefer to live near fresh water so that they can drink water after eating and whenever required.
 Elephants prefer to bath in lakes or other water sources near to them whenever they feel hot in summers.
 They take water in their trunks and pour it on their body to clean themselves.

 ADVERTISEMENT